|Station Count||34 (Operational)

 A future extension, the Downtown Line Stage 3e, will extend the line from its present Expo terminus to Sungei Bedok (DT37) via Xilin (DT36) and will open in 2024.
 It will link up with the Thomson-East Coast Line and the future East Coast Integrated Depot which will accommodate East West Line, Thomson-East Coast Line and Downtown Line trains on different levels.

-The line is fully underground (with the exception of Gali Batu Depot at surface level), and will be the longest driverless MRT line in Singapore when the DTL Stage 3 opens.
+The line is fully underground (with the exception of Gali Batu Depot at surface level), and is the longest driverless MRT line in Singapore.
 It uses the Bombardier MOVIA C951 rolling stock, operating in a three-car formation and built by Changchun Bombardier Railway Vehicles.
-A total of 88 trainsets were ordered.
+A total of 92 trainsets were ordered.

 Timeline & History